-Most often, product features are required to be deployed to production frequently, rapidly, reliably and without any downtime.
+Most often, product features are required to be deployed to production frequently, rapidly, reliably, and without any downtime.
 In the DevOps approach, the time span between code commit and deployment to production is quite short, maybe within an hour.
 This makes test automation quite challenging.
-The existence of framework may not suffice to meet the rapid pace at which software is developed and released.
-This article talks of a solution to this problem; an approach to building a test automation layer that helps automate test cases by using reusable, ready to use functions/keywords.
-An approach popularly known as Scriptless Test Automation overcomes the issues mentioned above and benefit organizations at the earliest stage.
+The existence of a framework may not suffice to meet the rapid pace at which software is developed and released.
+This article talks of a solution to this problem; an approach to building a test automation layer that helps automate test cases by using reusable, ready-to-use functions/keywords.
+An approach popularly known as Scriptless Test Automation overcomes the issues mentioned above and benefits organizations at the earliest stage.

 To know more in detail about scriptless test automation we should first understand the limitations of script-based test automation.

-Script creation by different people across different area may result in variation in the coding style, resulting from higher effort in maintainability.
+- Script creation by different people across the different areas may result in variation in the coding style, resulting from higher effort in maintainability.

 A simple definition for scriptless test automation would be “ an approach to automate manual test cases without creating new scripts in any tool-specific language”.
 The key highlight of this approach is that it can be used by non-technical users also.

 It uses already developed scripts – “Keywords” to build up test cases for the automation run.
 These keywords will be the most commonly used actions like – “Enter Text”, “Click Element”, “Select Option” etc, and can be easily used to build up a suite of test cases.